marysanford/policlim/README.md

 * `plots.ipynb`: Code for plots

 ## Fine-tuned model
-The fine-tuned model itself will be made available here.
+The fine-tuned model itself will be made available via HuggingFace.

 ## Pre-trained XLM-RoBERTa